adon-cloudcannon/landing-page-test/src/collections/posts/2019-07-10-jekyll-themes-with-github.md

 If you include the `TOKEN` string in your `Gemfile` directly, you can start to receive a lot of warnings from the GitGuardian.
 In this case, you can keep your secret key in CloudCannon environment variables.
 In CloudCannon navigate to *Settings &gt; Configuration &gt; Environment Variables.*

-Add the *key* `GIT_SECRET`{: .language-console} and add your token as the value.
+Add the *key* `GIT_SECRET` and add your token as the value.
 Then inside of your `Gemfile` import this environment variable and replace the `TOKEN` string with variable.

 ```ruby
 auth = ENV['GIT_SECRET']